 If this scenario is to be believed, we agree to the basic assumption or the syllogism that Spoken English and that too with a reasonably impressive ‘Communicative Competence’ is a must-have for all jobs seekers and career oriented.

-We started feeling the need of knowing a language when we had experience and wanted to share that.
+We started feeling the need for knowing a language when we had experience and wanted to share that.
 In childhood, the lack was of words and then vocabulary happened to us.
 We spoke and formed relations with the people around.
 We wanted words to re-live the experience and a language gave us that.
 We turned social and mingled with all, sans any reluctance or fear.
 Then we went to school and everything changed!

 What was done to our intrinsic competence to learn a language by experience?
 It was driven out of Creativity and we hopelessly deprived ourselves of the ‘observation capacity’.
 The attack on our creativity was not that ruthless but we turned brutal towards our own imaginative faculty.
 We stopped assuming or thinking about things.
 We caged ourselves into narrow walls of guided experiences and that gave us a very small vocabulary to live with.
 No Experience means nothing to speak about.